Trump’s ‘ANTIFA’ Threat Is Total Bullshit—And Totally Dangerous

 Amid chatter about outside agitators, a top-down federal attack on left-wing activists could unleash new violence.

-“ANTIFA” is not a real organization.
-And there is no such thing as a domestic federal terror designation.
+It’s not a real organization, “ANTIFA.”
+And even if it were, there is no such thing as a domestic federal terror designation.

 But President Donald Trump’s tweet that the U.S. “will be designating ANTIFA as a Terrorist Organization” is a very real threat.